oskariorg/oskari-frontend/api/mapping/layerselector/request/showfilteredlayerlistrequest.md

 ## Description

-Layerlist showed layers can be filtered by sending ShowFilteredLayerListRequest.
+Layers shown to the user can be filtered by sending ShowFilteredLayerListRequest.

 ## Parameters